jochen777/jWebForm/doc/without_formchecker.md

 stuff for basic highlighting errors.
 And this stuff within the template must be repeated for every form and can not be easily used in a generic way.

 In contrast to that, jWebform can define forms completly in code and let the template render the form in a generic way.

+These are the main advantages over common form-handling implementations in webframeworks:

+* Definition of forms at runtime.
+(Maybe you need suddenly a captcha?
+Or for some different user-roles slightly different forms?)
+* Complex-Input-Types (Date, Adress...)
+* Generic html output handling
+* Rich decoration (label, placeholder, helptext)
+*